-ABC News correspondent John Quinones was traveling to Mexico to cover the story of the "Survivor" producer suspected of killing his wife when he took a moment to speak with ESSENCE. com about the premiere episode of his "What Would You Do?"
-The series airs tonight at 9 PM, and its undercover investigation of "shopping while Black."
+ABC News correspondent John Quinones was traveling to Mexico to cover the story of the "Survivor" producer suspected of killing his wife when he took a moment to speak with ESSENCE. com about the premiere episode of his "What Would You Do?" series this Friday night at 9 PM, and its undercover investigation of "shopping while Black."